btmartin721/SNPio/snpio/docs/source/getting_started.rst

 This function will plot performance metrics for your filtered genotype data and for the ``VCFReader`` class, giving insights into data quality changes.

+The Benchmark class is designed to help you evaluate the performance of your filtering process and visualize the impact of different thresholds on the dataset.
 For more information on the Benchmark class and how to use it, see the API documentation.

 Conclusion
 -----------